temitopeakin1/temitopeakin1/README.md

 - 📈 2021: More Projects to accomplish; focus PL : C#
 - 📈 2022: More Projects to accomplish; focus PL: React, Angular, Flutter.
 - 📈 2023: Get immersed in NodeJS
+- 📈 2024: Focus more on backend engineering: Java & Nodejs

 ---